algolia/instantsearch/docs/src/advanced/integrate-with-nuxt.md

 </template>
 ```

-Now, if you head to `http://localhost:3000/search`, you should see your search experience.
+Now, if you head to `http://localhost:3000/search`, you should be able to see your search experience.

-The only issue with the current implementation, is that the results are fetched from the browser, and it would be better if they were already filled the first time we open this page.
+The only issue with the current implementation is that the results are fetched from the browser, whereas it would be better if they were already filled the first time we open this page.

 ### Make search results server side rendered

 Nuxt.js let's you provide a handy `asyncData` method to your component so that the server can wait for your data.
 It then passes that data to the frontend by serializing it as javaScript.

-You will want to operate the initial query to Algolia, fetch the results and render the search experience with those results.
+You'll want to operate the initial query to Algolia, fetch the results and render the search experience with those results.
-That way, even if the browser does not support JavaScript, results still display.
+That way, even if the browser does not support JavaScript, results will still display.
-This can also be a nice performance gain for first rendering of the page and allows you to cache the results with features provided by the HTTP(S) protocol.
+This adds a nice performance gain by first rendering the page while caching the results, using features provided by the HTTP(S) protocol.

 Here is what you need to do to enable your server to pre-render results: